w314/notes/workNotes/git.md

     export GCM_CREDENTIAL_STORE="cache"
     ```

-When using `git push` for the first time, a pop-up window comes up, and there is a possiblity to enter the token.
+When using `git push` for the first time, a pop-up window comes up, chose `token` as sign in method and enter it.
 After that the token is already stored.